spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 You have the option to refer to outputs of other stacks: by default, your stack will be only triggered if the referenced output has been created or changed.
 If you enable the `Trigger always` option however, the stack will be triggered regardless of the referenced output.

 !!! note
-Dependant stack will not be re-triggered if you remove one of the reference with the disabled `Trigger always`.
+    Adding a new reference will always trigger a run.
+Removing one, however will not.
+If you want such behavior, consider enabling the `Trigger always` flag.

 ![](../../assets/screenshots/Screenshot_Stack_Dependencies_add_ref.png)